Kidney Stones: Symptoms, Types, Causes and Treatment

 Kidney stones (renal calculi, urolithiasis, or nephrolithiasis) are hard masses, deposits of minerals and salts that form inside the kidneys.

-The size of kidney stones are usually like a chickpea, but they can also be as small as a grain of sand grain or as large as a golf ball.
-However, small stones can pass through the urinary tract, but larger ones may require surgery.
+Kidney stones are usually the size of a chickpea, but they can also be as small as a grain of sand or as large as a golf ball.
+Small stones can pass through the urinary tract, but larger ones may require surgery.

-Kidney stones can be caused by a variety of factors, including diet, excess body weight, certain medical conditions, and certain supplements and medications.
-The stones can affect any part of your urinary tract, including the kidneys and bladder.
+Kidney stones can be caused by various factors, including diet, excess body weight, certain medical conditions, and certain supplements and medications.
+They can affect any part of the urinary tract, including the kidneys and bladder.

 Kidney stones